-5.120 Anything above category 1 (very slight) (Fine cracks that are easily treated during normal decoration.
+5.123 Anything above category 1 (very slight) (Fine cracks that are easily treated during normal decoration.
 Damage generally restricted to internal wall finishes.
 Close inspection may reveal some cracks in external brickwork or masonry.
 Typical crack widths up o 1mm) will not be acceptable; mitigation will be required.
 For statutory listed buildings anything above Category 0 (Negligible) (Hairline cracks.
 Less than 0.1mm) will not be acceptable and that mitigation will be required.
 Classification of visible damage to walls with particular reference to ease of repair of plaster and brickwork or masonry.

-Category of Damage Normal degree of severity Description of typical damage Approximate crack width (mm) 0 Negligible Hairline cracks Less than 0.1 mm wide 1 Very slight Fine cracks that are easily treated during normal decoration.
+Category of Damage Normal degree of severity Description of typical damage Approximate crack width (mm) , one of ivities 0 Negligible Hairline cracks Less than 0.1 mm wide nent age bund.
+1 Very slight Fine cracks that are easily treated during normal decoration.
 Damage generally restricted to internal wall finishes.
-Close inspection may reveal some cracks in external brickwork or masonry.
-Typical crack widths up to 1 mm 2 Slight Cracks easily filled.
+Close in- spection may reveal some cracks in external brickwork or masonry.
+Typical crack widths up to 1 mm ents e will le nd 2 Slight Cracks easily filled.
 Redecoration probably required.
 Recurrent cracks can be masked by suitable linings.
-Cracks may be visible externally and some repointing may be required to ensure weather tightness.
+Cracks may be visible externally and some repointing may be re- quired to ensure weather tightness.
 Doors and windows may stick slightly.
-Typical cracks are up to 5mm 3 Moderate The cracks require some opening up and can be patched by a mason.
+Typical cracks are up to 5mm oils d tution em 3 Moderate The cracks require some opening up and can be patched by a mason.
 Repointing of external brickwork and possibly a small amount of brick work to be replaced.
 Doors and windows sticking.
 Service pipes may fracture.
 Weather tightness often impaired.
-Typical crack width are 5-15mm or several > 3 mm 4 Severe Extensive repair work involving breaking out and replacing sections of walls, especially over doors and windows.
-Windows and door frames distorted, floor sloping noticeably1.
-Walls leaning1 or bulging noticeably, some loss of bearing in beams.
+Typical crack width are 5-15mm or several > 3 mm 1 4 Severe Extensive repair work involving breaking out and replacing sections of walls, especially over doors and windows.
+Windows and door frames distorted, floor sloping notice- ably.
+Walls leaning or bulging noticeably, some loss of bearing in beams.
 Service pipes disrupted.
-Typical crack widths are 15-25 mm, but also depends upon the number of cracks.
-5 Very severe This requires a major repair job involving partial or complete rebuilding.
+Typical crack widths are 15-25 mm, but also depends upon the number of cracks. a on m) lar 5 Very severe This requires a major repair job involv- ing partial or complete rebuilding.
 Beams lose bearing, walls lean badly and require shoring.
 Windows broken with distortion.
 Danger of instability.
-Typical crack widths are greater than 25mm, but depends upon the number of cracks.
 Typical crack widths are greater than 25mm, but depends upon the number of cracks.